 125 N. 6th St., Williamsburg

 This is one of few places around that roasts their own beans, which are responsibly sourced from all over the globe.
-Meanwhile all four Toby’s Estate locations (the other three are spread out between Flatiron, the West Village, and Midtown) are consistently simple and comfortable in design—think communal tables, couches, and excellent lighting.
+Meanwhile all five Partners locations (the other four are spread out between Flatiron, the West Village, and Midtown) are consistently simple and comfortable in design—think communal tables, couches, and excellent lighting.
 Yes, it’s a great set-up for work, but also worth stopping by on your day off for a simple and hearty lunch.
 (They also offer a random assortment of classes in everything from art to cupping.)

 Tiny Empire (Closed)

 142 N. 6th St., Williamsburg